WHO Declares Coronavirus Outbreak A Global Health Emergency

 The last time the WHO announced an international health emergency was in July 2019 over the Ebola outbreak in the Democratic Republic of Congo.
 Before that, international emergencies were declared in 2016 for the Zika virus and in 2014 for the Ebola outbreak in West Africa.

-The new coronavirus has sickened more than 7,800 people worldwide and killed at least 170, all of them in China.
+The new coronavirus has sickened around 9,800 people worldwide and killed at least 213, all of them in China.

 The WHO said in a statement that "all countries should be prepared for containment, including active surveillance, early detection, isolation and case management, contact tracing and prevention of onward spread" of the virus.